* Latourell & Multnomah

 visitor's center & powerhouse, and watch the turbines at work.
 The

-Washington Shore Facility offers something extra special.
+Washington Shore Facility (separate visitor center)offers something extra special.
 You can walk

 on top of an operating generator and look inside the spinning shaft.

 The facility features a fascinating array of

 educational theaters, the tour of the powerhouse, fish ladders and views of

 the spillway!
 Picnic areas abound, even for groups of up to 100.

 There are visitors' centers on both the Oregon and Washington sides of the